ibm-cloud-docs/Registry/registry_change_log.md

 # {{site.data.keyword.registryshort}} CLI change log
 {: #registry_cli_change_log}

-In this change log you can learn about the most recent changes, improvements, and updates for the {{site.data.keyword.registrylong}} CLI.
+In this change log you can learn about what's new in the CLI.
+You can find out about the most recent changes, improvements, and updates for the {{site.data.keyword.registrylong}} CLI.
 {: shortdesc}

 For more information about how to update the {{site.data.keyword.registryshort}} CLI, see [Updating the container-registry CLI plug-in](/docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_cli_update).